-Since dogs don’t speak human tongue, they communicate most of their feelings to us through their instinctual body language.
+Since dogs don’t speak the human tongue, they communicate most of their feelings to us through their instinctual body language.
 Dogs communicate with one another and with us using non-verbal language.

 These easy-to-read drawings by Lili Chin will help you understand your pooch much better!

 Unless you’re a cat living under a rock, you’d know how tricky it can get to listen to what your dog is saying.
-The Secret Life of Woofs isn’t that hard to comprehend even in today’s world of internet and instant messages.
+The Secret Life of Woofs isn’t that hard to comprehend even in today’s world of the internet and instant messages.

 Learning the basics of canine body language helps us in better understanding our canine companions.
 Once a Dog Listener, we can ease our well-intentioned cross-species miscommunications.

 How to tell if a dog is afraid?

 An afraid dog would tuck his tail between his rear legs.

 A fearful dog often displays bodily postures like leaning away or back, trembling, lowering his body or head – eyes wide open and a wrinkled forehead.
 Watch out for his tail, which may be lowered or tucked.
 If he’s too timid, he may try to escape or urinate when approached.